 – And I’m confronted with this.

-That’s right, CamScanner knows it’s wonderful and it knows that you know it too.
-You can’t avail its OCR services without paying for them first.
+That’s right, CamScanner knows it’s terrific, and it knows that you know it too.
+But, unfortunately, you can’t avail its OCR services without paying for them first.
 It doesn’t seem to be too steep a price, especially not with all the offers, but most people don’t have any practical use for it in real life.

-Pretty much any app can be used to easily transcribe documents.
+Pretty much any app can be used to transcribe documents quickly.
 For translational purposes, Text Fairy would be the wisest option.
 Google Keep can detect text even in bright images, just like CamScanner.

 However, for most of us, Text Fairy is the most effective, cost-friendly option of the lot.